Fire fighter Cancer Awareness Month 2025

 Make sure to follow @FCSNNational on Facebook, X, Instagram, and LinkedIn throughout the month for more resources.

-For 2023, 75% of the Line of duty deaths of IAFF members were from Occupational Cancer.
+For 2024, approximately 75% of the Line of duty deaths of IAFF members were from Occupational Cancer.

 In Canada, where most provinces and territories have robust presumptive laws, close to 94% of line-of-duty deaths among professional fire fighters are the result of occupational cancers.